astronomer/docs/learn/airflow-executors-explained.md

 With default implementations of the Local or Celery executors, a deployment whose DAGs run once a day will operate with a fixed set of resources for the full 24 hours - only 1 hour of which actually puts those resources to use.
 That's 23 hours of resources you're paying for but don't deliver.

-With the Kubernetes executor, your webserver and scheduler costs remain fixed, but the dynamic scaling of the actual Pods allow you to shed the fixed cost of having a Celery worker up for 24 hours a day.
+With the Kubernetes executor, your webserver and scheduler costs remain fixed, but the dynamic scaling of the actual Pods allows you to shed the fixed cost of having a Celery worker up for 24 hours a day.

 :::tip
 On Astro, you can scale your Celery executor down to near-zero.
 For more information, see [Configure the Celery executor](https://www.astronomer.io/docs/astro/celery-executor).